guardian/source/docs/02-foundations.md

 // height: 24px;
 ```

-Visit [size](https://www.theguardian.design/2a1e5182b/p/38d9a9-overview) to learn how to use our size units appropriately.
+See the Design System documentation's [size section](https://www.theguardian.design/2a1e5182b/p/38d9a9-overview) to learn how to use our size units appropriately.

 ### Typography